google/libphonenumber/CONTRIBUTING.md

     *   See https://cla.developers.google.com/about and follow the instructions.
     *   Once you are all set up, either create a validation issue for your request, or go to the relevant open issue.
-    *   Comment on the issue, using the GitHub account that's already set up for your Corporate CLA, with "I signed the CLA."
+    *   Comment on the issue, using the email that's already set up for your Corporate CLA, with "I signed the CLA."
     *   If you're set up correctly, someone from the team will update you on the issue, with instructions for sending private documentation to our closed